DataDog/hiring-engineers/answers.md

 - [X]  Change your check's collection interval so that it only submits the metric once every 45 seconds.

-### BONUS
 - [X]  **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

 ## Visualizing Data:

 ## Utilize the Datadog API to create a Timeboard:

-I setup my Dogshell so that I can interact with the datadogAPI via my terminal I made a timeboard using the Dashboard GUI to just figure out what the graphs could look like:
+I setup my Dogshell so that I can interact with the datadogAPI via my terminal.

+I made a timeboard using the Dashboard GUI to just figure out what the graphs could look like:

 ![gui timeboard result](./screenshots/section2/timeboard/gui_timeboard_result.png)

 I then made the python script `timeboard.py` and tried to run it with `python timeboard.py` and was stuck.

 I was getting no output and didn't show any new timeboard when I ran `dog timeboard show_all`.

 Through trial and error I was able to figure out the format and that my metric should be written as `"avg:my_metric{*}"`

 ![timeboard show all](./screenshots/section2/timeboard/timboard_all.png)

 - [X] Your custom metric scoped over your host.

         "definition": {